mooinglemur/zsmkit/README.md

 ```
 Inputs: .X = priority, .A .Y = pointer (lo hi) in low RAM to null-terminated filename
 ```
+*Function requires optional streaming support to be enabled in build*

 This is an alternate song-loading method.
 It sets up a priority slot to stream a ZSM file from disk (SD card).
 The file is opened and stays open for as long as the song is playable (i.e. until `zsm_close` is called, or another song is loaded into the priority).
 Instead of holding the entire ZSM in memory, it is streamed from the file in small chunks and held in a small ring buffer inside the bank assigned to ZSMKit.

 For ZSM files that contain PCM data, the song will play without triggering the PCM events unless `zsm_loadpcm` is called after `zsm_setfile`.